ColiverSEC/Enterprise-IAM-Lab/activedirectory/user-and-group-management.md

 - Launch **powershell** and be sure to **Run as administrator**
 - Run:

 ```markdown
 New-ADUser -Name "Jane Doe" -GivenName "Jane" -Surname "Doe" `
   -SamAccountName "jdoe" -UserPrincipalName "jdoe@corp.lab" `
   -AccountPassword (ConvertTo-SecureString "P@ssw0rd123" -AsPlainText -Force) `
   -Enabled $true -Path "OU=Users,DC=corp,DC=lab"
 ```
-- If you would like the user to change password at next logon, you can add the end of script:
+- If you would like the user to change password at next logon, you can add at the end of script:
 ```
 -ChangePasswordAtLogon $true
 ```